The primary source of funding for most UK undergraduate students is government loans provided via a regional funding body.

 - Parental contributions: students whose household income is assessed as being over £25,000 (by Student Finance) will receive less than the maximum maintenance support, as it is expected that the household will contribute towards the student's living expenses.

-- Working part-time: part-time, casual work, to fit around studies - it is recommended that students work no more than 15 hours per week.
+- Working part-time: casual work can be undertaken part-time to fit around studies.
+It is recommended that students work no more than 15 hours per week.

 - Savings: these may be needed to help with living or study expenses or as a financial safety net should something unexpected crop up.

-- Private funding bodies: numerous private trusts, charities and organisations offer funding to students amongst a wide spectrum of other groups and identified individuals, for a variety of purposes.
-Private funding needs to be researched on an individual basis.
+- Private funding bodies: numerous private trusts, charities and organisations offer funding to students amongst a range of other identified groups and individuals.
+Private funding can be offered for a variety of purposes, and needs to be researched on an individual basis.
 As a starting point, check out the educational grants database, or search through the reference resources 'The Directory of Grant-Making Trusts' and 'The Grants Register', available in the careers library on campus.